AshwinKadu/Python-Projects/Password Manager/README.md

 * The stored passwords are encripted using cryptography module.
 * The passwords that we save into password.txt file are acceessed by key
 * When view input is given it accesses the key and returns a decrypted password and prints it using view function

+* The password.txt and key.key files are there for reference only new files will be created when script is running